kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 had 10 children, of which 5 were alive, the oldest of them being Stanley (6 yrs)

+## Folin, Mary; emig.
+Ireland; arr.
+Philadelphia 1850
+*KLD's 3rd great-grandmother via the [Parker line](/genealogy/parker/2019/04/10/parker-research.html)*

+Patrick Price and Mary Folin were married in Sept 1837 in County Galway, Ire., they had three children: Christopher (b.
+1839; m.
+Catherine McDonald), Mary (b.
+1842; m.
+John Nash), and Michael (b.
+1846; m.
+Ann Maria King).
+They came to America in 1850, landing in Philadelphia April 18th, and he became a nurseryman in Bucks county.
+In 1852 they went to Trenton, NJ, where they remained 10 years, until Patrick enlisted in the 11th NJ Infantry.

+*-- from obituary found on ancestry.com*

+## Gaskill

 ## Gérard, Nicolas; arr.
 1829
 *KLD's 3rd great-grandparents via the [Babcock line](/genealogy/babcock/2019/04/08/babcock-research.html)*